j-a-g-r/camera_gif_builder/README.md

 - Waits up to 5 seconds from the first entry in a group for all four device IDs (`esp32s3cam-01` to `esp32s3cam-04`).
 - If complete, fetches image files, builds a ping-pong GIF (1→4→1), saves to `output/`, and logs a JSON result.
 - On timeout or error, logs a JSON entry with `status: timeout|error` and details.
+ - Frames are rotated by 180° before encoding.

 ## Setup
 1. Install Node.js 18+.